 If a student's behavior cannot be maintained through the Classroom Behavior Plan, and additional behavioral concerns arise, Cantalician staff will place a referral to the CPSE or CSE to complete a Functional Behavioral Assessment (FBA).
 The school district will contact the Parents/Guardians to seek written consent to complete the FBA.
 An FBA is an in depth assessment of the problem behavior that the student is engaging in.
 It will provide information about why, when, where, and with whom the challenging behaviors occur.
 This will allow the treatment team to develop a Behavior Intervention Plan (BIP) to address specific needs, if deemed warranted.
-The BIP includes strategies to prevent the behavior, a plan to teach alternative or replacement behaviors, a plan to reward the student for appropriate behavior, and the identification of a consistent consequence when the challenging behavior occurs.
+The BIP includes strategies to prevent the behavior, a plan to teach alternative or replacement behaviors, a plan to reward the student for appropriate behavior occurs.
 The consequence is determined individually for each student and may range from simply redirecting the student to an appropriate activity to more restrictive techniques such as removing the student from the classroom.